modern-sapien/project-prometheus/NOTE.md

 We test for both positive & negative cases, where things go right and where things go wrong.

-You can test code for third party packages
+You can test code with third party packages
 Lesson 10 - Activity 15

+###### Helpful
+(can place the letter "x" in fron of the it block in a test, and stop a particular test from running.)

 ### MOCKS
 Video Testing With Jest Unit 10 Activity 12